TGAC/COPO-documentation/profile/genomics/genomics-profile-walkthrough.rst

-.. _standalone-profile-walkthrough:
+.. _genomics-profile-walkthrough:

 ====================
-Stand-alone Profile
+Genomics Profile
 ====================

-In COPO, a Stand-alone work profile [#f1]_ is required to submit research objects [#f2]_ such as files, reads, assemblies and sequence annotations.
+In COPO, a Genomics work profile [#f1]_ is required to submit research objects [#f2]_ such as files, reads, assemblies and sequence annotations.

 .. hint::